BoldwinMax/zambia-exchange-rate-forecasting/README_3.md

 **Key finding:** foreign exchange reserves, not copper prices, are the strongest single driver of Kwacha movements in this data — accounting for roughly half the explained variation in a multivariate analysis.

-**Key limitation, reported honestly:** the model's forecast intervals remain miscalibrated specifically on the upside, particularly during the 2022–2024 period of historically unprecedented depreciation.
+**Key limitation:** the model's forecast intervals remain miscalibrated specifically on the upside, particularly during the 2022–2024 period of historically unprecedented depreciation.
 Two targeted fixes were tested; neither fully closed the gap.
 This is treated as a finding in itself, not swept under the rug.

 ## Methodology